NicholasJRodriguez/Nicholas-Rodriguez-Showcase/README.md

 ## Project Showcase

-Below is a structured overview of the major projects in this repository.
+Below is a structured overview of some of the projects in this repository.

 Each project links to its folder and includes a short description.